Investments & Wealth Institute Investment Consulting Impact Award

 The award first was presented in 2004.
-Recipients include the following: John Bogle, Polina Demina, Mark Harbour, Joseph Holt, Michael Kitces, Arthur Laby, Andrew W. Lo, Scott MacKillop, Gordon Marino, Elizabeth Piper/Bach, Robert Prentice, The Pew Charitable Trusts, Robert H. Sitkoff, Meir Statman, Gary A. Varnavides, and Peter Verhezen.
+Recipients include the following: John Bogle, Polina Demina, Mark Harbour, Joseph Holt, Marcel Kahan, Michael Kitces, Arthur Laby, Andrew W. Lo, Scott MacKillop, Gordon Marino, Elizabeth Piper/Bach, Robert Prentice, The Pew Charitable Trusts, Edward B. Rock, Robert H. Sitkoff, Meir Statman, Amy E. Szostak, Duane Thompson, Stan Treger, Gary A. Varnavides, Peter Verhezen, and Jonathon Zytnick.

 Investments & Wealth Institute Journal Research Award

 This award honors Edward D. Baker III, the first editor of the Journal of Investment Consulting.
 The Journal Research Award honors the author(s) of an original article that represents the best writing for the previous year germane to the investment management consulting and/or private wealth management professions.
 Each article published in the Journal of Investment Consulting and Retirement Management Journal will be considered for this award.
 Each piece will be evaluated for its academic and analytical vision and originality of research.